Rastriya Swatantra Party: Organization

 The party had announced that it would have no sister organizations and only have members, not cadres.
 It had also announced that primary elections would be held to select candidates for elections from the party.
+The party selected candidates for the 2022 general election through a primary election.
+The party holds its General Convention every 4–5 years.

 Ideology

-The party supports constitutional socialism, market socialism, progressivism, political pragmatism, participatory democracy, economic liberalism and political freedom.
-The party has been described as centrist by different members within the party.
+The party supports constitutional socialism, progressivism, secularism, pragmatism, participatory democracy, social democracy, a liberal economy with a welfare state, economic liberalism, and political freedom.
+The party has been described as centrist by scholars and different members within the party.
+In 2026, Deutsche Welle referred to the party as "centrist-liberal."
+The RSP has also been regarded as a populist party.